axfelix/rtms-samples/transcript/send_transcript_to_temporal_python/README.md

-# Print Incoming Transcripts Example
+# Send Incoming Transcripts to Temporal Example

 This example demonstrates how to receive and print incoming transcript data from a Zoom meeting using the RTMS (Real-Time Media Streaming) service.